-The scholarship application period began December 1, 2014 and will end at 4pm on February 19, 2015.
+The scholarship application period will begin December 1, 2015 and will end at 4pm on February 18, 2016.
 For more information about completing your online application please visit our Scholarships FAQs page.

 With the changing economic landscape, HCF has seen an increase in the number of those in Hawaii seeking scholarships, including nontraditional students who are juggling families and jobs as they pursue their educational goals.
 We are witnessing a shift in the profile of today's college students as 75% of them are balancing school with work and parenting responsibilities.
 Exacerbating the situation, financial aid for college students is decreasing as the cost of education is mounting.